orbitalquark/textadept/docs/api.md

 <a id="buffer.save"></a>
 #### `buffer.save`(*buffer*)

-Saves the buffer to its file.
+Saves the buffer to its file, returning `true` on success.
 If the buffer does not have a file, the user is prompted for one.
 Emits `FILE_BEFORE_SAVE` and `FILE_AFTER_SAVE` events.